onyb/reobject/docs/querysets.md

 deleted and a dictionary with the number of deletions per object type.

 <p class="note">
-  <strong>Note:</strong> Deleting an object untracks it from reobject store,
+  <strong>Note:</strong> Deleting an object only untracks it from reobject
-  and doesn't actually garbage collect it.
+  store, and doesn't actually garbage collect it.
 </p>

 ```py